-While ordering a classic deep dish is essential if it’s your first time visiting, Chicago stands as one of the nation’s most exciting dining destinations — from traditional favorites like Chicago-style hot dogs to innovative flavor combinations like steamed bao buns filled with coconut custard.
-Though the Loop’s culinary diversity is sometimes overshadowed by the city’s numerous hotels and office buildings and the wide variety of tourist attractions, you’ll discover the city’s best dining experience with a well-positioned home base during your visit to the Windy City.
+While ordering a classic deep dish is essential if it’s your first time visiting, Chicago stands as one of the nation’s most exciting dining destinations.
+From traditional favorites like Chicago-style hot dogs to innovative flavor combinations like steamed bao buns with coconut custard, we’ve put together a list of some of the best restaurants in the Loop.
+Discover the city’s top dining experiences with a well-positioned home base during your visit to the Windy City.

 At Club Quarters Hotels, we offer guests two convenient locations in the heart of the Loop.
 Each boutique hotel provides guests with luxurious amenities, special discounts and essential comforts.
 The Central Loop location situates guests next to Millennium Park and the iconic Willis Tower.
 At CQ’s riverfront location, Wacker at Michigan, visitors are only a short walk from the Magnificent Mile and the Vietnamese Veterans Memorial.
 Of course, both properties are situated near the best restaurants in the Loop, but we make it easy to order in with contactless delivery if desired.